freesuraj/freesuraj.github.io/_posts/2016-11-20-plistEnum.md

 ---
 layout: post
-title:  "Plist for the win"
+title:  "A case for Plist and scripting in Swift"
 date:   2016-11-20 19:54:00
 description: "Why we should use Plist and how scripting in swift helps make life easy"
 tags: ios swift script plist swift-script